vgesteljasper/Router/README.md

 The `Route` instance contains all the data from the request including:

-- headers
+* headers
-- url
+* url
-- path
+* path
-- method
+* method
-- query
+* query
-- payload
+* payload

-..., as well as the handler you set for it.
+..., as well as the handler, name and middleware you set for it.

 **_Note:_** This little library is still in a very early stage.

 ## Usage

 example:

 ```php
 use \VanGestelJasper\Router\Router;